 3. Testing hCaptcha

 The last step is to run a quick test to make sure that hCaptcha looks and works how you’re expecting.

-To test this out, you’ll simply need to submit an entry to your form.
+To test it out, you’ll simply need to submit an entry to your form.
 For more details on how to test out your forms, please take a look at our full testing checklist.